Tiamz01/DS-Investigate-World-Oldest-Businesses-and-their-location/README.md

 ## Acknowledgements
 - This project was inspired by Datacamp
-- This project was based on data manipulation (https://www.example.com).
+- This project was based on data manipulation.
 - Many thanks to I4G & Data camp